Looking for a place to honeymoon with your loved one? Recently hitched and looking for a holiday destination to celebrate your love?

 Kalk Bay and Muizenberg offer surfers addictive surf breaks, and it is here you’ll see surfers year round in action.

 Further South, Misty Cliffs and Scarborough offer some really secluded, untouched, local beach hangouts.
+A convenient stop to stay here at Cape Peninsula is Cape Point Villa.
+It is situated conveniently between Boulders Beach and Cape Point.

 The cliffs and natural rock formations forming the West side of Cape Town as a result of the ocean action has turned it into some of the MOST scenic drives I’ve ever been on.